Can Illegal Immigrants Get Health Insurance?

 While undocumented immigrants are generally not eligible for public health insurance programs like Medicaid or Medicare, there are still some options available to them.

 One option is to seek care at community health clinics, which provide low-cost or free healthcare services to underserved populations, including undocumented immigrants.
-These clinics offer a range of services, including primary care, preventive care, and dental care.
+These clinics offer various services, including primary, preventive, and dental care.

 Charity Care and Nonprofit Organizations